 About Mental Illness Policy Org.

-Mental Illness Policy Org. is a “Think-Tank” founded in 2011 to provide unbiased and easy-to-access information to the media and policy-makers about care and treatment of people with serious and persistent mental illness.
-The issues facing people with serious and persistent mental illness are different from those with mental ‘health’ issues.
-Their needs often get lost in the larger dialogue.
+Mental Illness Policy Org. was founded in 2011 to provide unbiased and easy-to-access information for the media and policy makers about the care and treatment of people with serious and persistent mental illness.
+The issues facing the seriously mentally ill differ from the problems that affect the much broader population of people who have issues like anxiety and mild depression.
+The needs of the seriously ill often get lost in the larger dialogue about mental health.
 Being honest about this population requires addressing difficult issues like violence and involuntary treatment, issues many organizations prefer to avoid.

-Mental Illness Policy Org. brings together the best research and insights from pro-psychiatry and anti-psychiatry writers and researchers around the world and synthesizes that into actionable policies designed to improve care, save money, and keep public and patients safer.
+Mental Illness Policy Org. brings together the best research and insights from writers and researchers around the world who have studied serious mental illness, and synthesizes their scholarship into actionable policies designed to improve care, save money, and keep public and patients safe.

-Mental Illness Policy Org focuses on serious mental illness, not mental ‘health’.
-I,e, the 5-8% who are most seriously ill, mainly suffering from schizophrenia and treatment-resistant forms of bipolar disorder.
+Mental Illness Policy Org. focuses on serious mental illness, not mental health.
+We focus on the 4% of adults over 18 who are most seriously ill, mainly suffering from schizophrenia and treatment-resistant forms of bipolar disorder.
 Other organizations focus on the 50% of people they claim will have a diagnosable mental illness during their lifetime.
-Rather than dismissing ‘difficult’ issues, this site attempts to address them.
+Rather than ignoring the most seriously ill, we attempt to help them.

 People with serious mental illness account for a disproportionate share of suicides, homelessness, violence, and incarceration.

-- 1,000 homicides a year are committed by mentally ill
+- 1,000 homicides a year in the U.S. are committed by the mentally ill.

-- 10-17% of seriously mentally ill kill themselves
+- 10-17% of the seriously mentally ill kill themselves.

-- $15 billion is spent incarcerating mentally ill
+- $15 billion is spent incarcerating the mentally ill in the U.S.

-- Random acts of violence by minority are tarring the majority.
+- Preventable acts of violence by a minority are tarring the majority.

 Five Policies that Save Money, Improve Care, and Keep Public and Patients Safer

-- Use Assisted Outpatient Treatment (court ordered outpatient treatment) for those with a history of violence dangerousness or multiple rehospitalizations due to noncompliance.
+- Use Assisted Outpatient Treatment (court-ordered outpatient treatment) to help those with a history of violence, dangerousness or multiple re-hospitalizations due to noncompliance.

 - Reform involuntary commitment laws so they prevent violence, rather than require it.